Planning & Quantities: A Guide to the Bar at Wedding

 Right then, loves - let’s talk wedding drinks planning!
 At receptions, we typically see most guests enjoying a few tipples during that first celebratory hour, so proper planning is essential for a brilliant bash.

-A well-stocked drinks station isn't just about having enough fizz for the toast - it's about creating that warm, festive atmosphere we Brits do so well.
-Whether you're hosting at a country house or urban venue, smart quantity calculations help manage both budget and flow.
+A well-stocked drinks station isn’t just about having enough fizz for the toast - it’s about creating that warm, festive atmosphere we Brits do so well.
+Whether you’re hosting at a country house or an urban venue, smart quantity calculations help manage both budget and flow.

 Key considerations for UK celebrations: